Siow Yi Ting

-Siow Yi Ting (born 11 December 1985 in Negeri Sembilan, Malaysia) was an Olympic and national record holding breaststroke swimmer from Malaysia.
+Siow Yi Ting (born 11 December 1985 in Negeri Sembilan, Malaysia) is a former Olympic and national record holding breaststroke swimmer from Malaysia.
 She swam for Malaysia at the 2000, 2004 and 2008 Olympics.
-She did not swam at the 2012 Olympics, and retired in 2013.
+She did not swim at the 2012 Olympics, and retired in 2013.

 She attended university and swam for the University of Wisconsin for two years, and then the University of Arkansas (2008-2010), both in the USA.

-She was awarded the Malaysian Olympians of the Year in 2008.
+She was named the female Malaysian Olympian of the Year in 2008.